 4. Butter Crab

-Butter crab is a dish that originated in Malaysia but has become popular in Singapore as well.
+Butter crab is a dish that originated in Malaysia but has also become popular in Singapore.
 The dish is made by stir-frying crab in a butter sauce.
 The sauce is rich and creamy, and the crab is usually served with steamed buns or rice.

 Tips on Eating Singapore Crab

-When it comes to eating Singapore crab, there are a few things to keep in mind to ensure you have the best experience possible.
+When it comes to eating Singapore crab, there are a few things to remember to ensure you have the best experience possible.
 Here are some tips to help you navigate your way through this delicious dish:

 By following these tips, you’ll be well on your way to enjoying a delicious meal of Singapore crab.
 So go ahead, get messy, and savor every bite!